MicrosoftDocs/azure-docs/articles/sentinel/billing.md

 - Eight-day retention
 - No support for scheduled alerts

 Basic logs are best suited for use in playbook automation, ad-hoc querying, investigations, and search.
-For more information, see {new article coming about basic logs usage scenarios}.
+For more information, see [Azure Monitor basic logs](../azure-monitor/logs/azure-monitor-basic-logs.md).

 ### Understand your Microsoft Sentinel bill